reality-sf/rsf-airtable-proxy/README.md

 # Reality SF Airtable Proxy

-This is a Node.js express proxy server between our Community Group forms and our Airtable database.
+This is a Node.js express proxy server between Reality SF Community Group administrative forms and our Airtable database.

 ## Authentication